-Distance, physical barriers (a big building, a hill, a tree), and electromagnetic interference (such as power lines, reinforced concrete, or large metal objects) are the most common reasons why your drone can disconnect from the controller's signal.
+Distance, physical barriers (a big building, a hill, a tree), and electromagnetic interference (such as power lines, reinforced concrete, or large metal objects) are the most common reasons your drone can disconnect from the controller's signal.

-In order to help avoid this, we recommend:
+To help avoid this, we recommend:

 - Taking off from the high point of the map.
-A vantage point has a good chance of the signal propagating strongly throughout the whole area.
+A vantage point has a good chance of the signal propagating strongly throughout the area.

 - Take off as centered within the area as possible

-- Avoid sources of interference, examples given above
+- Avoid sources of interference; examples given above

 - Walk with the drone if necessary if the flight plan must take the drone out of your line of sight

-- Adjust flight direction and flight shape especially near the specific problem area.
+- Adjust flight direction and flight shape, especially near the specific problem area.

-- Stay within advertised range of drone.
+- Stay within the advertised range of the drone.